 Some women may experience bloating as an early sign of pregnancy at 4 DPO.
 It could feel like stomach discomfort, gas, pain, and a feeling of ”fullness” in your stomach.

 Bloating happens because the uterine lining is preparing to carry a baby.
-Estrogen hormone begins to rise, and soon after, progesterone kicks in.
+Oestrogen hormone begins to rise, and soon after, progesterone kicks in.

-High levels of estrogen cause more water retention in women.
+High levels of oestrogen cause more water retention in women.
 Water retention causes bloating.
-High levels of progesterone slow down your intestines, causing potential bloat, gas, and constipation.
+High progesterone levels slow down your intestines, causing potential bloat, gas, and constipation.

 4 DPO: Fatigue

-It is possible to feel exhausted, tired, and fatigue during the early days of pregnancy, at times as early as 4 DPO.
+It is possible to feel exhausted, tired, and weary during pregnancy, at times as early as 4 DPO.
 Fatigue is not a definitive sign that you are pregnant.
 However, it is related to pregnancy due to the rise of hormones in the body.

 Hormonal changes at 4 DPO are the most likely cause of fatigue.
 At this time, your body produces more blood to carry nutrients to nourish and grow your baby.
 Your blood pressure and sugar levels are lower.
-You also experience increased progesterone levels that are the most likely cause of making you feel sleepy.
+You also experience increased progesterone levels, which is the most likely cause of making you feel sleepy.

 Apart from physical changes in your body, you may experience decreased energy due to emotional changes.
 Anxiety and worrying about your baby’s health and motherhood lead to conflicting feelings that cause fatigue.

-What do you do if you have no symptoms 4 days past ovulation?
+What do you do if you have no symptoms four days past ovulation?

-Don’t panic if you haven’t experienced any early pregnancy symptoms at 4 days past ovulation (4 DPO).
-Remember that most women don’t experience any signs this early, so there is no reason to worry.
+Don’t panic if you haven’t experienced any early pregnancy symptoms at four days past ovulation (4 DPO).
+Remember that most women don’t experience signs this early, so there is no reason to worry.